Forged Spam

 This might seem surprising, but if you think about it, this is the same way paper mail works: you can send a paper letter that forges someone else's address in the top-left corner of the envelope, even if you don't have access to that person's house mailbox.
 If the letter was malicious, the recipient would probably realize that it didn't really come from the person shown as the "From" address on the envelope.

-So Internet e-mail is no different than paper letters.
-It's just more of a problem because it costs spammers almost nothing to send a message.
-These forgeries are happening all the time; our "support@tigertech.net" address has often been used in the same way.
+So Internet email is no different than paper letters.
+It’s just more of a problem because it costs spammers almost nothing to send a message.
+These forgeries are happening all the time.

 If your customer didn't send it, how can I tell who did?

-There are several free services that will perform a detailed technical analysis of a spam message, telling you where it really came from (ignoring the forged "From" address) and automatically reporting it to the right party if you wish.
+There are several free services that will perform a detailed technical analysis of a spam message, telling you where it really came from (ignoring the forged “From” address and using the “Received” headers instead, which are like Internet postmarks) and automatically reporting it to the right party if you wish.